koda86/floa/man/floa_doc.md

 ### Functions in main()

-In main.R, the following functions are called:
+In 'main.R', the following functions are called:

 - plot_loa(): Returns a plot of (differently colored) prediction bands vs. the original difference curves.